mtandrei/ChatApp/README.md

 Run the following commands:
 - "sudo mysql"
-- "create database url;"
+- "create database chat;"
-- "create user 'url'@'localhost' identified by 'url';"
+- "create user 'chat'@'localhost' identified by 'chat';"
-- "grant all privileges on url.* to 'url'@'localhost';"
+- "grant all privileges on chat.* to 'chat'@'localhost';"
 - "flush privileges;"
 Quit out of mysql with "quit".
 Then run:
 - "./migrate.py db init"
 - "./migrate.py db migrate"
 - "./migrate.py db upgrade"

-To check the database subsequently, run "mysql -uurl -purl" To change database structure, edit url/models.py, then run migrate and upgrade again.
+To check the database subsequently, run "mysql -uchat -pchat" To change database structure, edit url/models.py, then run migrate and upgrade again.
 If you happen to remove the migrations folder, then run init, migrate, then upgrade.
-# HackHers